neopass/wordlist/README.md

   .then(() => console.log(set.size)) // 140749
 ```

-**Note:** Scowl sources contain some words with apostrophes `'s` and also unicode characters.
+**Note:** SCOWL sources contain some words with apostrophes `'s` and also unicode characters.
 Care should be taken to deal with these depending on your needs.
 For example:

 ```javascript
 const { listBuilder } = require('@neopass/wordlist')